cesars-pizza/Minecraft-Server-JS/FEATURES.md

 The default name is minecraft:zombie.

 ### Diamond
-Left clicking this item will complete the animation and you will see the animated NPC moving around at a constant speed through the markers.
+Right clicking this item will complete the animation and you will see the animated NPC moving around at a constant speed through the markers.

 If there are 0 animation markers, it will spawn an unmoving statue at the player's position